Area Laboratories - Patheon Office small

 That’s if they can find a place to start their journey into life sciences.
 Currently, there’s a critical lack of laboratory space - especially in the more established clusters of London, Oxford and Cambridge.
 According to Savills, despite record numbers of investor interest, the availability of lab space in the latter is virtually zero.

 The good news is this hasn’t gone unnoticed.
 While, according to a report from Bidwells, the industry’s rapid growth has created a need more laboratory space than ever before, this need is being recognised.
-A total of 370,000 square feet of space was expected to be completed in Cambridge 2023, and a more sustained supply pipeline for 2024.
+In Oxford, the plan is to deliver 92,903 sq m of laboratory space in late 2025 and two six-storey labs in Cambridge.

 Interested in learning more?
 Download our FREE guide ‘Designing laboratory and controlled environments fit for tomorrow’.